sBaildon/hn-json/README.md

 `hn-json [--posts int]`

-Output is pretty ugly.
+Output format is not human friendly.
 Consider using a tool such as `jq` for pretty-printing.

 `hn-json | jq`